mbwatson/react-accessible-accordion/README.md

 - 🔑 END:
     + When focus is on an accordion header, moves focus to the last accordion header.

 This accordion component satisfies the above requirements and thus is fully accessible.
-The package uses [React](https://reactjs.org/) and [styled-components](https://styled-components.com/).
+The package depends [React](https://reactjs.org/).
+Prior to version 1.1.0, [styled-components](https://styled-components.com/) was a dependency.

 ## Install